S: Safe play all of the time. Play with control and be conscious of your surroundings.

 A: Attend online info session and read rules every season.
 This will keep you up to speed on new issues.

 R: Report all injuries which require medical attention and incidents if you desire official Sport and Social Club investigation.

 T: Talk to the other team.
 Together, Sport and Social Club members can make a fun and safe playing environment.

-NOTE: This policy may change periodically.
+NOTE: These guidelines may change periodically.
 SSC also reserves the right to pursue administrative courses of action that differ from what is written here in order to provide the best solution to issues that may arise.

-Sport and Social Club Policy Table of Contents:
+Sport and Social Club Guidelines Table of Contents:

 1. Team Captain Responsibilities